 3 Types of Japanese dried squid snacks (Surume, Noshi-ika, Saki-ika)

-As you may already know, Surume is a Japanese snack food made drying the squid whose internal organs are removed as unneeded things after the body is cut open.Hence, the dried squid has almost the same shape as the original one.
+As you may already know, Surume is the Japanese snack food made by drying the squid whose internal organs are removed as unneeded things after the body is cut open.Hence, the dried squid has almost the same shape as the original one.

-Speaking of the variety, there are 2 types of Noshi-ika, the unseasoned one and the sweet one seasoned with salt, sugar, starch syrup, honey and so on, like the one in the above photo.
+Speaking of the variety, there are 2 types of Noshi-ika, the unseasoned one and the sweet one mainly seasoned with salt, sugar, starch syrup, and honey, like the one in the above photo.

-Though, originally, this dried squid snack is made from broiled Surume, recently many Japanese Saki-ika products have been made using raw squid.As compared to the former, the latter is generally soft in texture.
+Originally, this Japanese dried squid snack is made from broiled Surume, but nowadays many Japanese Saki-ika products are made using raw squid.As compared to the former, the latter is generally soft in texture.

 Some Japanese Saki-ika products are seasoned with salt, sugar and so on, while others are unseasoned so that they can be eaten in the same way as Surume, dipping in mayonnaise or the mixture of mayo and soy sauce.